Becoming a health service manager requires you to be comfortable accepting a significant level of responsibility.

 As a health service manager you will specialise in an area such as human resources, finance, health informatics, policy and strategy, or general management.

-What can I expect as a health service manager?
+What can I expect from a career as a health service manager?

 Your experience as a health service manager will vary depending on the specific health service where you are working.
 But the nature of the job means you can be certain of accepting a high level of responsibility from the start.